A list of past and upcoming readings available here.

 • Flanders Poetry Celebration: collaboration with poet Paul Demets for the European Poetry Festival, Southbank Centre curated by S J Fowler (June 2022)

-• Working with Wignall & Moore to produce site-specific narrative texts and character-led guides for Warkworth Castle and English Heritage (forthcoming, 2023)
+• Working with Wignall & Moore to produce site-specific narrative texts and character-led guides for Warkworth Castle and English Heritage

-• Short story ‘Ramble’ commissioned for BBC Radio 4, read by John Lightbody and produced by Becky Ripley (April, 2022)
+• Short story ‘Ramble‘ commissioned for BBC Radio 4, read by John Lightbody, and produced by Becky Ripley (April 2022)

 • Short story cycle Gambits commissioned for BBC Radio 4, featuring a fictional Essex village, follies, and chess.
 Broadcast throughout the winter 2021, the programmes were produced by Justine Willett with readers including Anton Lesser, Adrian Scarborough and Stephen Mangan.